 Violations of California Cal.
-Bus. & Prof. Code § 17200, et seq. - Unfair Acts (Against Gelson's and Crown Poly)
+Bus. & Prof. Code § 17200, et seq. - Unfair Acts (Against Stater Bros and Revolution)

-- 89. Plaintiff incorporates by reference the allegations set forth above. - 90.
+- 87. Plaintiff incorporates by reference the allegations set forth above. - 88.
 Plaintiff suffered injury in fact and lost money and property, giving it standing to assert its claim under Cal.
-Bus. & Prof. Code § 17200, because Defendants' unfair acts involving their unlawful sales of their Plastic Bags and violations of the EMCA and Green Guides caused LBC to expend or divert its resources to investigate and address Defendants' unfair actions. - 91.
-Under Cal.
-Bus. & Prof. Code § 17200, any business act or practice that is unethical, oppressive, unscrupulous, or substantially injurious to consumers, or that violates a legislatively declared policy, constitutes an unfair business act or practice. - 92.
+Bus. & Prof. Code § 17200, because Defendants' unfair acts involving their unlawful sales of their Plastic Bags and violations of the EMCA and Green Guides caused LBC to expend or divert its resources to investigate and address Defendants' unfair actions.

+- 89. Under Cal.
+Bus. & Prof. Code § 17200, any business act or practice that is unethical, oppressive, unscrupulous, or substantially injurious to consumers, or that violates a legislatively declared policy, constitutes an unfair business act or practice. - 90.
 Defendants have engaged and continue to engage in conduct which is immoral, unethical, oppressive, unscrupulous, and substantially injurious to consumers.
 This conduct includes, but is not limited to, unlawfully selling their Plastic Bags, failing to substantiate the environmental benefits of their Plastic Bags, and failing to maintain or disclose the written records they are required to maintain.
 Defendants are committing unfair business practices under Cal.
-Bus. & Prof. Code § 17200 through these actions. - 93.
+Bus. & Prof. Code § 17200 through these actions. - 91.
 Defendants have separately committed unfair acts by engaging and continuing to engage in conduct that violates the legislatively declared policy of Cal.
 Pub.
 Res.
 Code § 42355.5.
 Under the California Public Resources Code, the Legislature has declared that "it is the public policy of the state that environmental marketing claims, whether explicit or implied, should be substantiated by competent and reliable evidence to prevent deceiving or misleading consumers about the environmental impact of plastic products."
 Cal.
 Pub.
 Res.
 Code § 42355.5.
 The Code further states that "the Legislature further finds and declares that it is the public policy of the state that claims related to the recyclability of a product or packaging be truthful in practice and accurate.
 Consumers deserve accurate and useful information related to how to properly handle the end of life of a product or packaging."
 Id. § 42355.5(b).
 These policies are based on the Legislature's finding that "littered plastic products have caused and continue to cause significant environmental harm and have burdened local governments with significant environmental cleanup costs."
 Id. § 42355.
-It is unfair for Defendants to represent that their Plastic Bags are recyclable without substantiation, in direct violation of the California Legislature's declared public policy.
+It is unfair for Defendants to represent that their Plastic Bags are recyclable without substantiation, in direct violation of the California Legislature's declared public policy. - 92.
+Defendants' conduct also violates the substantiation policy of the EMCA.
+As described above and throughout, the EMCA makes it the policy of California that companies should disclose the information and documentation supporting the validity of any environmental marketing claims that those companies make, along with other certain written records, to any member of the public upon request.
+Id. § 17580(b), (d).